Introduction goes here

 38

-Inspeximus and confirmation of letters patent of Edward, prince of Aquitaine and Wales, to Johan de Grailly, captal de Buch.
+Inspeximus and confirmation of letters patent of Edward [of Woodstock], prince of Aquitaine and Wales, to Johan de Grailly, captal de Buch.

-Letters patent of Edward, prince of Aquitaine and Wales, granting to Johan de Grailly, captal de Buch and the legitimate male heirs of his body, the county of together with the revenues of the county, rendering to the prince and his heirs one falcon and one tercelet annually at Christmas at the castle of Bordeaux Burdeux, and doing homage, fealty and all other services.
+Letters patent of Edward [of Woodstock], prince of Aquitaine and Wales , granting to Johan [III] de Grailly, captal de Buch and the legitimate male heirs of his body, the county of Bigorre , with the cities, towns, castles lands, lordships, homages, jurisdictions, high, middle and low justice, complete and shared jurisdiction, dues, tolls, rents, revenues and other appurtenances, profits and emoluments of the county; rendering to the prince and his heirs one falcon and one tercelet annually at Christmas at the castle of Burdeux Bordeaux , and doing homage, fealty and all other services.
 2

 By p.s.